RetroPie/RetroPie-Docs/docs/Setting-up-a-Bluetooth-controller.md

 ### Step 3 - Configure controller for Emulation Station and Retroarch
-Now reboot your system, turn the controller on just before the RetroPie splashscreen appears and the controller will connect and ES will prompt to configure it.
+Now reboot your system, turn the controller on just before the RetroPie splashscreen appears and the controller will connect (solid blue led light) and ES will prompt to configure it.